tylerdave/OpenAPI-Tutorial/PREREQUISITES.md

 Option 2: Manual Installation
 -----------------------------

+*Only use this option if you're comfortable troubleshooting problems on your own.
+We will not be able to offer much help with self-installed tools.*

 If you prefer to install all the tools into your own development environment, you may install the following: